-City approves Emory’s $1B redevelopment of Executive Park
+Brookhaven approves Emory’s $1B redevelopment of Executive Park

 Ensuring the planned apartments, hotel and office/commercial buildings stay taxable ensures a revenue stream for the city to pay for infrastructure improvements and other city services, he said.
 The agreement requests the hotel and apartments be finished by 2024 if financing is available to do so.

-For example, revenue from these future property taxes is expected to cover costs for the city to build the pedestrian bridges.
+Revenue from the future property taxes is expected to cover costs for the city to build the pedestrian bridges.

 The bridges are needed “otherwise [Executive Park] is an island surrounded by moats of concrete,” Sigman said after the meeting.